 c Mean + SD (all such values)

 d Weighted mean + SD: range in parenthesis.
 The weighted average was based on the number of days that the snacks were distributed over the study period.
-The range is the lowest and the highest nutrient contents measurd in a sample of an individual snack.
+The range is the lowest and the highest nutrient contents measured in a sample of an individual snack.

 e Total folate